The 2013 Annual Report on

 Belarus is now live »

-Belarusian prisoner of conscience, Andrei Sannikau, met with his wife for the first time in three months on 24 January 2012, when he told her that he had been tortured ...
+Belarusian prisoner of conscience, Andrei Sannikau, met with his wife for the first time in three months on 24 January 2012, when he told her that he ...

 Urgent Action EUR 49/001/2012

-Amnesty International were turned away from delivering a global petition to Belarusian President Alyaksandr Lukashenka, calling for an end to executions in Belarus ...
+Amnesty International were turned away from delivering a global petition to Belarusian President Alyaksandr Lukashenka, calling for an end to executions ...

-Amnesty International and Belarusian human rights organizations Viasna and Belarus Helsinki Committee were today turned away from delivering a global petition to ...
+Amnesty International and Belarusian human rights organizations Viasna and Belarus Helsinki Committee were today turned away from delivering a ...

-The Belarusian authorities must not execute Dzmitry Kanavalau and Uladzslau Kavalyou, who were sentenced to death on 30 November 2011, following a trial that has ...
+The Belarusian authorities must not execute Dzmitry Kanavalau and Uladzslau Kavalyou, who were sentenced to death on 30 November 2011, following ...

 Urgent Action EUR 49/025/2011